vermaayushjivan-alt/safarbuddy-v2/DOC_DEBT.md

 options are presented in any future session, (5) whether vendor_payout_details / vendor_settlements share coupons' item-15c RLS
 bug is UNVERIFIED — see DATABASE_BIBLE.md coupons RLS entry.

+---

+16. Audit session (2026-09-17, continuation of the same day's chat session as item 15): mangled filenames recurred a fifth time;
+    PROJECT_STATUS.md found truncated mid-sentence; VENDOR-03 M4
+    (Admin Approval Queue) found fully CODE COMPLETE on disk but claimed "not started" everywhere

+16a. `CHANGELOG.md` and `next.config.ts` were present under mangled
+names again — `CHANGELOG .md` (trailing space) and `next.config (2).ts` — the same pattern as item 6, now recurring for a fifth time (previously closed/reopened across 2026-08-28, 2026-09-03, 2026-09-05, and now 2026-09-17).
+Renamed `CHANGELOG .md` → `CHANGELOG.md`.
+Compared
+`next.config (2).ts` against the canonical `next.config.ts` line by
+line before touching anything (RULE 7-adjacent caution — do not assume which of two same-purpose files is stale): confirmed `next.config.ts` already contains everything `next.config (2).ts` has and more (the `(2)` file was missing the `images.remotePatterns` Supabase hostname entry, the SVG/CSP image config, and the documented `experimental.serverActions.bodySizeLimit` fix for the >1MB image upload bug) — `next.config (2).ts` was the stale duplicate, not a newer version.
+Removed it; no code change, both were pre-existing.
+Per item 6's own prior note, this is now the fifth occurrence — still recommend fixing this at whatever export/upload step produces the zip, rather than re-patching it every session.

+16b. `PROJECT_STATUS.md` was found truncated mid-sentence at the very end of the file (the VENDOR-03 M2 entry's "Delivered:" list cuts off after "...one consolidated Zod schema/form covering owner account + property details + facilities checklist (from M1's catalog) + payout/contact, submitted\nin " — no closing text, no M3 entry, no M4 entry, despite the same file's own "Next Development Phase" summary line claiming "M3 partially covered, M4 not started").
+Root cause not determined — could be an export/copy truncation (same family of issue as item 6/16a) or content that was genuinely never written.
+Fixed by completing the M2 entry's file list from CHANGELOG.md's matching 2026-08-28 entry (the two were never actually in conflict, just cut off) and adding real M3/M4 entries — see PROJECT_STATUS.md's VENDOR-03 section, this session.

+16c.
+Nowhere in PROJECT_STATUS.md, SESSION_HANDOFF.md, CHANGELOG.md,
+or DEVELOPMENT_BIBLE.md is VENDOR-03 M3 ever actually scoped — no
+milestone plan entry defines what M3 covers, only that CHANGELOG.md's 2026-08-28 M2 entry says "property photo/ID-proof upload... no Storage bucket/path designed yet" was explicitly deferred out of M2.
+The "M3 partially covered" line in PROJECT_STATUS.md's Next Development Phase summary is therefore a dangling claim with nothing behind it — same class of issue as item 5's dangling citation.
+Not resolved this session (would require a product decision on M3's real scope, which is outside a documentation-audit session — RULE 12, no assumptions).
+Logged so the next session either scopes M3 properly (most likely: property photo/ID-proof upload, per the M2 deferral note above) or removes the dangling claim.

+16d.
+VENDOR-03 M4 (Admin Approval Queue) was found fully implemented on disk — `src/app/admin/hotels/pending/page.tsx`,
+`HotelRepository.getHotelsByStatus()`, and
+`getPendingHotelsAdmin`/`approveHotelAdmin`/`rejectHotelAdmin` in
+`hotel.actions.ts` — complete with its own RULE 15 audit note already written in the code comments, role-gated (`requireRole(['admin', 'super_admin'])`), linked from `/admin/hotels`, and mentioned in `/admin`'s dashboard card description.
+None of this had a PROJECT_STATUS.md/CHANGELOG.md/SESSION_HANDOFF.md entry — PROJECT_STATUS.md instead claimed "M4 not started."
+Classic RULE 40 gap (code shipped, docs never caught up), same pattern as CONTACT-01 originally.
+No code was changed for M4 itself this session — it was verified against `tsc --noEmit`/`eslint` (both clean, part of this session's whole-project run) and backfilled into PROJECT_STATUS.md and CHANGELOG.md.
+NOT verified: no live Supabase reachable from this sandbox, so the approve/reject flow has not been walked through end-to-end against a real pending listing (RULE 21/23).

+Status: 16a CLOSED (filenames fixed, again).
+16b CLOSED (file completed).
+16c OPEN (needs a product scoping decision, not a code fix).
+16d CLOSED on documentation (backfilled); the underlying M4 code itself remains NOT VERIFIED live per RULE 23.

+---

+17. VENDOR-BOOKING-01 (vendor-facing booking visibility) — found fully
+    implemented on disk, zero PROJECT_STATUS.md/CHANGELOG.md/
+    SESSION_HANDOFF.md entry of its own; PROJECT_STATUS.md's Pending section still lists "vendor-facing booking access" as deferred

+What: discovered while scoping the next milestone (2026-09-17, continuation of the day's session, right after the item-16 audit above). `src/lib/auth/vendor-context.ts` (requireVendorContext() — a read-only counterpart to owner-context.ts's requireOwnerVendor(), deliberately separate per its own header comment so the write-scoped hotel_owner allowlist is never widened to the read-only 'vendor' role), `src/app/actions/vendor-booking.actions.ts` (getMyVendorBookings(), scoped via BookingRepository.getBookingsByVendorId()), `src/app/vendor/page.tsx` (redirects to /vendor/bookings — "a full vendor dashboard home is out of scope here" per its own comment), and `src/app/vendor/bookings/page.tsx` (status-filterable, paginated list) are all present, wired together, and role-gated (`requireRole(['vendor','hotel_owner','admin','super_admin'])`).
+The code's own comments explicitly say it "clos[es] the 'vendor-facing booking access' gap named in PROJECT_STATUS.md's Booking deferred- scope list" — but PROJECT_STATUS.md line 263 (Pending → Booking → deferred scope) still lists that exact gap as open, and CHANGELOG.md only mentions `src/app/vendor/bookings/page.tsx` once, in passing, inside PAY-04's 2026-09-17 entry (which added a nav row to an already- existing page, not the page itself) — the milestone that actually built VENDOR-BOOKING-01 has no entry of its own anywhere.
+Same RULE 40 failure mode as CONTACT-01 and item 16d (VENDOR-03 M4): real, correctly-built feature code, shipped with no paper trail.

+Files: src/lib/auth/vendor-context.ts, src/app/actions/vendor-booking.actions.ts,
+src/app/vendor/page.tsx, src/app/vendor/bookings/page.tsx,
+src/lib/repositories/booking.repository.ts (getBookingsByVendorId,
+read-only, scoped to a single vendor_id).

+Verified this session: tsc --noEmit PASS, eslint PASS (0 errors, whole project, same run as item 16).
+Read-only (no writes) — a vendor cannot confirm/cancel/complete a booking from this page, by explicit design (see vendor-booking.actions.ts header comment — a vendor-write workflow is intentionally left for a future, separately-audited milestone).
+No schema change; reuses the existing bookings.vendor_id column populated at booking-creation time.

+Status: Backfilled into PROJECT_STATUS.md and CHANGELOG.md this session (see VENDOR-BOOKING-01 entries there) — the Pending section's stale "vendor-facing booking access" line removed accordingly.
+NOT
+verified: no live Supabase reachable in this sandbox, so no real vendor account has ever exercised this page end-to-end (RULE 21/23).